megatronhack/LeetcodeSolutions/API-Java-Note.md

 String str = String.valueOf(arr);//The method valueOf() will convert the entire char array into a string.//这里的String. 本身就是内置API

-char[] array = String.valueOf(n).toCharArray();//convert an int to char array s.substring(start,end)  // not include end index
+char[] array = String.valueOf(n).toCharArray();//convert an int to char array String string = String.valueOf(charArray);
+//When you want to convert a character array to a String, you should always use String.valueOf(charArray) or the String constructor like new String(charArray).
+If you mistakenly use charArray.toString(), you will not get the content of the array as a string, but a string that represents the array object's reference in memory. s.substring(start,end)  // not include end index
 s.substring(startIndex)  // from startindex to end
 new String(sourceArray,0,slow) // new a string from source array, start form index 0 to slow-1